Fast-ion conductor: Superionic conductors

-Superionic conductors where Ωi is more than 0.1 Ohm−1 cm−1 (300 K) and the activation energy for ion transport Ei is small (about 0.1 eV), are called advanced superionic conductors.
-The most famous example of advanced superionic conductor-solid electrolyte is RbAg4I5 where Ωi > 0.25 Ohm−1 cm−1 and Ωe ~10−9 Ohm−1 cm−1 at 300 K. The Hall (drift) ionic mobility in RbAg4I5 is about 2×10^-4 cm2/(V•s) at room temperatures.
-The Ωe – Ωi systematic diagram distinguishing the different types of solid-state ionic conductors is given in the figure.
+Superionic conductors where σi is more than 0.1 Ω−1 cm−1 (300 K) and the activation energy for ion transport Ei is small (about 0.1 eV), are called advanced superionic conductors.
+The most famous example of advanced superionic conductor-solid electrolyte is RbAg4I5 where σi > 0.25 Ω−1 cm−1 and σe ~10−9 Ω−1 cm−1 at 300 K. The Hall (drift) ionic mobility in RbAg4I5 is about 2×10^-4 cm2/(V•s) at room temperatures.
+The σe – σi systematic diagram distinguishing the different types of solid-state ionic conductors is given in the figure.

 No clear examples have been described as yet, of fast ion conductors in the hypothetical advanced superionic conductors class (areas 7 and 8 in the classification plot).
 However, in crystal structure of several superionic conductors, e.g. in the minerals of the pearceite-polybasite group, the large structural fragments with activation energy of ion transport Ei < kBT (300 К) had been discovered in 2006.